 RiverWare is a streamflow and reservoir regulation model that implements reservoir operations and calibrated hydrologic modeling.
 This model is used to represent the hydrologic system of the Snake River and provide guidance for water management and planning.

-Collaborative efforts are underway between the Idaho Department of Water Resources (IDWR) and Idaho Power Company (IPC) to update the model with new improvements from its base platform originally developed by the United States Bureau of Reclamation (USBR).
+Collaborative efforts are underway between the Idaho Department of Water Resources (IDWR) and IPC to update the model with new improvements from its base platform originally developed by the United States Bureau of Reclamation (USBR).
 These improvements include reservoir operations, groundwater response functions, diversions, water right accounting, flow augmentation, and recharge.

-This model helps us understand how changes, like an increase in water supply, will effect the system.
+This model helps the IWRB understand how changes, like an increase in water supply, will affect the system.

 High Performance Computing